Luceda ADK for PHIX

 PHIX Characterization Package Template.

-Ports are named according to their side north, south, east and west and numbered from west to east and south to north starting from 1.
+Ports are named according to the side they’re on (north, south, east or west) and numbered from west to east and south to north starting from 1.

 Pad to PIC edge (min 100 if Fab-diced and 300 for PHIX-dicing) [um]